haziqali/haziqali.github.io/README.md

+You can view the webpage produced by this repository at : https://haziqali.github.io/

 This repository contains the portfolio of my skillset.

 Clone or download the zip and simply click on index.html to view the portfolio.